fissilejonathan/nextjs-ecs-template/README.md

 # nextjs-ecs-template

-A template for Nextjs running on AWS ECS.
+A template for TypeScript Nextjs running on AWS ECS.